 One or more of the following conditions must occur:

-Student does not show up for the first class meeting and did not notify the instructor of the first class absence prior to the time specified in ISP 191P.
+Student does not show up for the first class meeting and did not notify the instructor of the first classes absence prior to the time specified in ISP 191P.

 For online classes, student does not participate by the beginning of the second week of the class and did not provide the instructor with advance or reasonable notice for this lack of participation.

-Student is unable to demonstrate fulfillment of the class prerequisite requirement that is stated in the catalog.
+Student is unable to demonstrate fulfillment of the class requisite requirements as stated in the catalog.

-Student is not able and/or willing to sign up for required co-requisite course(s).
+Student needs to be withdrawn due to CARE Team/Title IX or Conduct action.

+Student has an outstanding balance on their account from a previous term.

+Reference: ARC 405 Financial Aid Disbursement, ISP 280 Grading, ISP 191 P

 REVIEW HISTORY